Woman charged with starting California's Fawn Fire while trying to boil water

 "She said that didn't work so she attempted to make a fire to boil the water.
 She stated it was too wet for the fire to start.
 She said she drank the water anyway and then continued walking uphill from the creek bed," the complaint read.

 Souverneva got stuck in brush and called the fire department, the complaint read.
-She was evaluated by the fire department for dehydration and then questioned by Cal Fire authorities when she allegedly told them she tried to light a fire.
+She was evaluated for dehydration and then questioned by Cal Fire authorities when she allegedly told them she tried to light a fire.
 Souverneva was taken into custody, the complaint read.

 Souverneva was found with with CO2 cartridges, a cigarette lighter and a "white item containing a green leafy substance," the complaint read.